Hartley House (Batesburg-Leesville, South Carolina)

 Hartley House, also known as the Bond-Bates-Hartley House, is a historic home located at Batesburg-Leesville, Lexington County, South Carolina.
-It was built before 1800, and is a 2 1/2-story, weatherboard dwelling with a two-story portico adapted from the Greek Revival.
+It was built before 1800 and is a 2 1/2-story, weatherboard dwelling with a two-story portico adapted from the Greek Revival.
 It has a closed brick foundation and a gable roof.
 The portico is supported by two square wooden pillars set outside a pair of smaller pillars.
-According to local tradition, the house served as a stagecoach stop and post office prior to the founding of Batesburg.
+According to local tradition, the house served as a stagecoach stop and post office before the founding of Batesburg.

 It was listed on the National Register of Historic Places in 1982.